3-Step Cheat Sheet: How to Buy A Car

-Before you head out to look at cars, here’s what you need to do make sure you get a car loan that’s right for you:
+Before you head out to look at cars, here’s your three step cheat sheet on what you need to do make sure you get a car loan that’s right for you:

 A big factor in the type of loan you can get and how much you’ll pay in interest depends on your credit score.
 That’s why it makes sense to see your credit report as soon as you can.

 Did you know you can get a free copy of your credit report once a year from the three big credit reporting agencies by going to www.annualcreditreport.com?
 You can check your credit report for mistakes and ask for them to be corrected since errors can lower your credit score.

 2. Figure out how much of a loan you can really afford

 Some people focus only on how much they can afford to pay each month for a loan.
 However, you also need to think about insurance, registration fees, repairs, and gas.
 It’s a good idea to fill out a budget worksheet to figure out what’s a realistic auto loan payment for you.

 Before applying for a loan, you should gather the right paperwork so you can get approved faster.
 A lender, such as a credit union, wants to see if you can pay back the car loan and that you’re a good risk.
 Here’s a checklist of items you’ll have to show a lender: